-Fans Have Found Doppelganger Of Bollywood Actor Ranbir Kapoor
+Fans Have Found The Doppelganger Of Bollywood Actor Ranbir Kapoor

 On being compared to Ranbir Kapoor, the actor told the leading daily, "I have been getting so many comments on Instagram on how I look exactly like Ranbir Kapoor.
 It is such an honour to be told this.
 Ranbir is a powerhouse performer and it feels amazing to be compared to him, even if it is just the way I look."

-Fans Have Found Doppelganger Of Ranbir in Shashank
+Fans Have Found The Doppelganger Of Ranbir In Shashank

 This is the picture that has impressed fans so much that they compared him to the Bollywood actor.
 Take a look at some of the fans' comments: Sowmya_iyerr: He looks like Ranbir kapoor. - (sic)